CloudByteStorages/blog/_posts/2016-08-24-VMware-vSphere-Data-Protection(VDP)-Installation-and-Configuration.md

 ## Prerequisites for VMware vSphere Data Protection(VDP)

-- Before installing VDP you need to make sure that your VMware Vcenter and the ESX hosts **NTP servers** are synced with the same DNS server, which is to be used by the VDP.
+- Before installing VDP you need to make sure that your VMware vCenter and the ESX hosts **NTP servers** are synced with the same DNS server, which is to be used by the VDP.

 ## Installing VMware vSphere Data Protection(VDP)